Headgum: Three Black Halflings

-Hosts Tig Notaro and Cheryl Hines discuss documentary films every week.
-Tig and Cheryl: True Story premiered on September 14, 2020.

 Twinnovation

 Each episode identical twins Dave and Jeff Rosenberg (CollegeHumor/Funny Or Die alum) alongside Queen Ana Merida, comically design get-rich-quick schemes and inventions.
 Marc Heshon of Huffington Post has written of the podcast that "the ideas [are] all pretty bad, but ... the explaining of them is pretty damn funny".
 Twinnovation debuted on July 30, 2015, and was featured at the 35th annual Just for Laughs festival.
 They have joined HeadGum for shows at SXSW as well as Chicago, Brooklyn and NYC.
 As of May 6, 2019, host Mike Karnell (mama bear) is no longer a member of the Twinnovation Podcast.

 We Hate Movies

 Each week, Andrew Jupin, Stephen Sajdak, Eric Szyszka and Chris Cabin force themselves to watch and review infamous movies and box-office flops.
 We Hate Movies has aired over 558 episodes in its primary format as of July 2021.
 There are also hundreds of bonus Patreon episodes which cover various TV shows such as Melrose Place; Beverly Hills, 90210; and Star Trek; as well as full length commentaries for films.